 I am an Associate Professor in the Department of Philosophy, a Core Member of the Rotman Institute of Philosophy, an Associate Member of the Brain and Mind Institute and a BrainsCAN engaged researcher at the University of Western Ontario.
 I am also a member of the Translational Cognitive Neuroscience Laboratory (PIs – Tim Bussey and Lisa Saksida) at Western.
 I have a PhD in History and Philosophy of Science (2007) and a MS in Neuroscience (2003) from the University of Pittsburgh.
 Beginning in January 2022, I will begin a 4 year appointment as a member of the Governing Board of the Philosophy of Science Association (https://www.philsci.org).
 I am also a member of the editorial board for OUP’s Oxford Studies in Philosophy of Science book series (Series Editor – Kyle Stanford).

-My research is situated at the intersection of philosophy of neuroscience, philosophy of mind and philosophy of science and has its origin in a single basic question: What light does contemporary neuroscience shed on the relationship between mind and brain?
-While I take this to be an empirical question, philosophers have an important role to play in answering it, namely by shedding light on how neuroscience works.
-To this end, the project at the heart of my research program is to develop and refine a conceptual framework for evaluating experiments and understanding the nature of different kinds of practices (e.g., collaborative, conceptual, integrative, methodological, open-science) in the neurosciences of cognition (e.g., Sullivan 2008/2009, 2010, 2014, 2016, 2018; Mattu & Sullivan 2020; Sullivan 2020; Sullivan, Dumont, Memar, et al. 2020) and determining the implications of these practices for knowledge production in these areas of science.
+A primary aim of the philosophy of neuroscience, which is the main focus of my research, is to understand how neuroscience works.
+One goal of my research is to develop and refine a conceptual framework for evaluating experiments and understanding the nature of different kinds of practices (e.g., collaborative, conceptual, integrative, methodological, open-science) in the neurosciences of cognition (e.g., Sullivan 2008/2009, 2010, 2014, 2016, 2018; Mattu & Sullivan 2020; Sullivan 2020; Sullivan, Dumont, Memar, et al. 2020) and determining the implications of these practices for knowledge production in these areas of science.